llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 ### node_mem_relocatable "0/1"

-Declares if the pointer to this memory block is relocatable (parameter '1'), or assigned a fixed address at reset (default, parameter '0').
+Declares if the pointer to this memory block is relocatable, or assigned a fixed address at reset (default, parameter = '0').
-When the memory block is relocatable a command 'STREAM_UPDATE_RELOCATABLE' is sent to the node with address changes.
+When the memory block is relocatable a command 'STREAM_UPDATE_RELOCATABLE' is used with address changes:  void (node) (command, .. ); This is done with the associated script of the node (TBD).

 Example :

 ```